mikepenelopescafe/penelopes-venue/src/content/services/bridal-shower-westminster.md

 ## Guest Capacity & Pricing

 Our bridal shower packages accommodate 15-60 guests, making them perfect for intimate gatherings or larger celebrations.
-Starting at $1,400, our comprehensive packages include elegant setup, coordination, and all the details.
+From $750-$1,650, our comprehensive packages include elegant setup, coordination, and all the details.

 [View our complete bridal shower pricing](/pricing) including catering options, decor packages, and entertainment add-ons.